 Scripture Reading: Psalms 54 - 56 …

 So what DO you do when the world is against you?
-The first thing you do is examine yourself and your life.
-WHY does it seem like the world is against you??
-Many would answer something like this: "People just don't like me and I seem to always have bad luck and nothing ever goes right for me and … " - you get the idea.
 A lot of people like to complain, grumble and in general, feel sorry for themselves.
 If that's you, you need to stop!
-Not because I tell you to stop, but because if you are reading this blog and claim to be a Christian, GOD tells you to stop.
-"Do everything without complaining or arguing, so that you may become blameless and pure, children of God without fault in a crooked and depraved generation, in which you shine like stars in the universe as you hold out the word of life" (Philippians 2:14-16).
+God says, "Do everything without complaining or arguing, so that you may become blameless and pure, children of God without fault in a crooked and depraved generation, in which you shine like stars in the universe as you hold out the word of life" (Philippians 2:14-16).

 He answers that question in verses 12-14: "If an enemy were insulting me, I could endure it; if a foe were raising himself against me, I could hide from him.
 But it is you, a man like myself, my companion, my close friend, with whom I once enjoyed sweet fellowship as we walked with the throng at the house of God!"
 David's enemies were those that claimed to believe in God, who had once walked beside David and even stood with him in battle.
 They had now turned against him.
 They had revealed their true colors.